Author: Julianna Jung, MD, Johns Hopkins Medical School

 If your patient does not exhibit signs of life, you should assume that they are in cardiac arrest until proven otherwise, and conduct a CAB assessment.
-The CAB assessment consists of palpating the carotid pulse for less than ten seconds while simultaneously observing for respiratory effort.
+This consists of palpating the carotid pulse for less than ten seconds while simultaneously observing for respiratory effort.
 If at the end of ten seconds you are not 100% certain that the patient has a pulse, start CPR.
 You are very unlikely to injure a patient significantly by performing unnecessary CPR, whereas withholding needed CPR virtually guarantees your patient’s death.
 So when in doubt, start CPR!

 The Primary Survey